santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/language/port.rst

 	:trigger-type data: Message arrival must not be handled but will rather cause a predictably-named field to be updated.
 Messages have a payload of the port's type.
 Thread ports cannot have a ``data`` trigger.

 .. note::
+	1. The ExchangeName property is ignored on ports not attached to devices.
-	Triggers on ``out`` ports, while required by AADL, are ignored for MDCF Architect translation.
+	2. Triggers on ``out`` ports, while required by AADL, are ignored for MDCF Architect translation.

 .. construct:: port connection

 	Port connections are typed, directed links between ports.
 They are defined in the construct that contains the communicating components, eg, the parent defines the port connections for the children.